 The CMS Thermodynamic Calculator focuses on the following:

 The CMS Thermodynamic Calculations are based one ASME Performance Test Code (PTC) Methods.
-Boiler Performance is based on ASME PTC 4.1, and evaluates the boiler efficiency, estimates flue gas flow and fuel flow.
-These calculations are based on measurements from station instruments and provide an excellent basis for a performance tracking tool.
+Boiler Performance is based on ASME PTC 4.1 and evaluates the boiler efficiency as well as estimating flue gas flow and fuel flow.
+These calculations are based on measurements from station instruments and provide an excellent basis for a performance-tracking tool.
 The CMS Thermodynamic Calculator has other added features for boiler performance, such as the ability to blend multiple fuels coming into the boiler.
 By having an estimate of the fuel constituents, heating value of each fuel, and the firing proportions, a blended approximation of fuel quality is developed.
 This blended fuel and excess O2 reading at the boiler exit is used in a detailed Stoichiometric analysis of the flue gas.
 The outputs of this analysis can be used to support the estimate of Acid Dew Point Temperatures for your specific fuel blend.

 The second major component of the CMS Thermodynamic Calculator determines Air Heater Leakage and Performance.
 These calculations are based on ASME PTC 4.3.
 Like the boiler calculations, the air heater calculations are based on station instrument measurements.
 In some cases, more detailed measurements may be required than are available in the station instruments.
-In those cases, manual readings of items such as flue gas O2 concentrations may be required at the inlet and exit of the TAH.
-If multiple TAHs are routed in series, additional O2 readings may be required to separate the performance of the individual air heaters.
+In those cases, manual readings of items, such as flue gas O2 concentrations, may be required at the inlet and exit of the tubular air heater.
+If multiple TAHs are routed in series, additional O2 readings may be required to separate the performance of the individual air preheaters.
 Once again this is based on owner requirements and installed instrumentation and is evaluated for each individual client.

 With the completion of the Thermodynamic Analysis, the results are then used to estimate Economic Impacts.